How to display the links to the previous and next articles on the document detail page?

 Preparation: Understand the template structure

-In the AnQi CMS, the display of article detail pages is usually controlled by a specific template file.
-According to the AnQi CMS template design conventions, the template file for the document detail page is generally located in your template directory, for exampletemplate/您的模板目录/{模型table}/detail.htmlFor example, if it is an article model, it might betemplate/default/article/detail.html.
+In AnQi CMS, the display of article detail pages is usually controlled by a specific template file.
+According to the AnQi CMS template design conventions, the template file for the document detail page is generally located in your template directory, for exampletemplate/您的模板目录/{模型table}/detail.htmlFor example, if it is an article model, it may betemplate/default/article/detail.html.

-The template engine syntax of AnQi CMS is similar to Django templates, variables are enclosed in double curly braces{{变量}}Definition, while conditional judgment and loop control tags use single curly braces and percent signs{% 标签 %}Definition, and it must have an end tag.
+The Anqi CMS template engine syntax is similar to Django templates, variables are enclosed in double curly braces{{变量}}Define, while conditional judgment and loop control tags use single curly braces and percent signs{% 标签 %}Definition, and it must have an end tag.
 Understanding this will help us understand the subsequent code snippets.

-Core feature: previous and next article tags
+Core Function: Tags for the previous and next article

 {% prevArchive prev %}